velascoborja/weightlogsbot/README.md

 - `/diario` - Show weights for the last 6 days with evolution chart
 - `/semanal` - Show averages for the last 4 weeks
 - `/mensual` - Show averages for the last 6 months

+**Daily Reminder**: The bot automatically sends a daily reminder at 8:00 AM asking for your weight.
+This message is automatically selected for reply - simply reply with your weight number and it will be recorded!

 ## Project Structure